yuli1102/eye_tracker_data/README.md

 Participant watched 100 videos: 50 of these are positive videos that each contains a crash, and the remaining 50 are negative videos that have no crash at all.
 Vidoes are downloaded from xxx, selected video index can be found in file "xxx.csv".
 Each video lasts 5 seconds and the frequency of the videos is 10 Hz.

 The study invited six volunteers to participate in the study.
 Their ages are between 21∼45 years old.
 All participants have a drivers’ license with 2∼18 years driving experience.
+Details can be found in "participants_info -public.xlsx".

 Each volunteer watched the video sequence twice.
 They took a break for at least 30 minutes between the two times of experiments.
-12 experiments data can be found in "raw gaze data".
+12 experiments data can be found in release.